-The Mission of Big Brothers Big Sisters is to provide children facing adversity with strong and enduring, professionally supported one-to-one relationships that change their lives for the better, forever.
+The mission of Big Brothers Big Sisters of Colorado is to provide children facing adversity with strong and enduring, professionally supported one-to-one relationships that change their lives for the better, forever.

 By partnering with parents/guardians, volunteers and others in the community we are accountable for each child in our program achieving:

 • Higher aspirations, greater confidence, and better relationships

 In 2014, Big Brothers Big Sisters of Colorado will support at least 1,870 one-to-one mentoring relationships between children facing adversity and adult volunteer mentors, including 1,430 in metro Denver and 440 in the Pikes Peak region.
 These mentoring relationships will impact youth by helping them to:

 - Improve their sense of self and sense of future.

 - Form positive relationships with peers and family.